 The temporary pavilion will be open to the public from the 10th of June until October 16th.
 As is tradition, there will be plenty to see and do, with the central space playing host to a series of live events, including experimental music performances, clay workshops, Japanese tea ceremonies, "sonic interventions" and panel discussions.

-To visit The Black Chapel and many other interesting locations in London, join our all inclusive flats to rent in London, fully furnished and ready to live in, providing you with the ideal one-stop-shop living solution.
+To visit The Black Chapel and many other interesting locations in London, join one of our co living London apartments, fully furnished and ready to live in, providing you with the ideal one-stop-shop living solution.
 Form your own community with your neighbours while exploring all that London has to offer.
-Vonder’s all inclusive living apartments are designed for convenience and ease with on-site amenities and facilities.
+Vonder’s apartments are designed for convenience and ease with on-site amenities and facilities.
 Looking to move further abroad, Vonder offers locations all over Europe, take a look at furnished apartments for rent in Berlin or rent a flat in Warsaw for something new and exciting.